 - Blood testing for trace minerals to monitor animal health.

 - Nasal swab testing for the bacteria Mycoplasma bovis.

 - Separate animals that will be sent to other conservation herds and tribal partners, in accordance with stocking rates that are determined to maintain ecological health of the land.

-American Prairie Reserve Wildlife Restoration Manager Daniel Kinka watches from the “Crow’s Nest” as a bison moves into a secure pen for transfer.
+American Prairie Wildlife Restoration Manager Daniel Kinka watches from the “Crow’s Nest” as a bison moves into a secure pen for transfer.

 Capturing bison is no easy feat, especially when the herd is managed primarily using unobtrusive strategies that allow the development of natural instincts and tendencies.
 But Senior Bison Restoration Manager Scott Heidebrink and his team are up to the task, and it’s not something they take lightly.

 “We don’t move bison unless we have to,” Heidebrink explains.
 “We manage bison as wildlife to the extent possible, and when we have to handle them we take every precaution we can to make it as safe and non-stressful as possible.
 Everything we do during a bison handling is for bison conservation.”